 As per the Company's mandate to acquire, explore, and develop mineral resource properties, the Company continues to invest in its mineral properties subject to available resources.
-A recovery was recognized in the current year with respect to an option to purchase the South Lone Mountain property and cost recharges were also recognized under certain earn-in agreements under which the Company is entitled to charge an operator fee of 10% on all exploration expenditures incurred (2015 - recoveries recognized with respect to options to purchase the Wind Mountain and South Lone Mountain and North Lone Mountain properties).
+A recovery was recognized in both the current and prior period with respect to an option to purchase the South Lone Mountain property and cost recharges were also recognized in the current period under certain earn-in agreements under which the Company is entitled to charge an operator fee of 10% on all exploration expenditures incurred.